Understanding stop_reason in the Claude Messages API

 raise UnknownStopReasonError(response.stop_reason)

-All six stop_reason values
+All seven stop_reason values

-| Value | What it means | What you do |
+| Value | What it means | What you must do |

 |---|---|---|